open5e/open5e/source/monsters/tome-of-beasts/Q/qwyllion.rst

 the start of the qwyllion’s next turn.
 A humanoid slain by a qwyllion’s death gaze rises 2d4 hours later as a specter under the qwyllion’s control.

-**Innate Spellcasting.** The qwyllion’s innate casting ability is Charisma (spell save DC 14).
-She can innately cast the following spells, requiring no material components:

-**3/day each:** dominate person (range 20 feet), shatter